What Fuels Me?

 I hold a B.A. in Computer Science from New York University, and an M.S. and Ph.D. in Computer Science from the University of Wisconsin - Madison.
 At Wisconsin I worked with the Paradyn Performance Tools Group under the direction of Prof. Barton Miller; I was the recipient of a Wisconsin Foundation Fellowship and a NASA GSRP Fellowship.

 My research is in diagnosing and characterizing the runtime performance of large-scale systems and applications.
 This includes power, cooling, and security as well as more traditional aspects such as execution time.
 My particular focus is on a holistic view that includes performance factors external to the application under study, such as resource contention, power constraints, OS interference, and the overhead of security mechanisms.
-I have focused quite a bit on HPC applications, and more recently on commercial server environments.
-I have collaborated with Lawrence Livermore National Laboratory, Pacific Northwest National Laboratory, and San Diego Supercomputer Center.
+We are currently developing performance diagnosis techniques for a common type of HPC applications called Holistic HPC Workflows.
+These are applications comprising multiple separable codes, possibly run on different platforms, that have not been developed within a workflow management environment.
+We are also currently focused on continuous security monitoring for large-scale commercial server environments such as clouds.
+I have collaborated with scientists at Lawrence Livermore National Laboratory, Pacific Northwest National Laboratory, San Diego Supercomputer Center, and New Mexico Consortium.